 3. Any add ons — Unless you’re adamant about a “bare bones” system, additional features like smart thermostats, zoned HVAC system design, and mechanical indoor air quality solutions can improve your home’s energy efficiency and make your living spaces more comfortable and healthy—but you should make sure you’re factoring these add-ons into the total price.

 All of the above variables make giving a blind AC installation estimate difficult without more details about your home and comfort preferences.
 In general, the cost to properly replace an AC system in Phoenix will range between $6700 – $16000, depending on efficiency rating (SEER), size, accessibility, etc. Keep in mind that in order to get the most air out of our AC system, it’s important your contractor does not cut corners by reusing existing or improperly sized duct plenums, elbows, returns and the ductwork is sealed properly.
-To find the actual costs of AC installation in your Phoenix, AZ home, reach out to Ideal Energy today and talk to our team of cooling system experts.
+To find the actual costs of AC installation in your Phoenix, AZ home, reach out to Ideal Air Conditioning and Insulation today and talk to our team of cooling system experts.

 “Home performance” is an approach to improving your home that emphasizes: